-The park is comprised of four Spanish colonial missions: Mission Concepción, Mission San José, Mission San Juan, and Mission Espada.
+The park comprises four Spanish colonial missions: Mission Concepción, Mission San José, Mission San Juan, and Mission Espada.

-This mission was founded in 1755 and boasts the title of the oldest unrestored stone church in the United States.
+This mission was founded in 1755 and boasted the title of the oldest unrestored stone church in the United States.

-At Mission Concepción you will find the Four Voice Exhibit, a moving exhibit that depicts the effects of colonization in Texas from the perspective of Native Americans, early explorers, and historians.
+At Mission Concepción, you will find the Four Voice Exhibit.
+This moving exhibit depicts the effects of colonization in Texas from the perspective of Native Americans, early explorers, and historians.